Ada-Developers-Academy/core-unit-3/handling-forms/problem-set-forms-and-apis.md

 - How should the data be updated?
 - How can we ensure that data is updated after the API call is complete?
 - What logic must reside in a component, and what logic can be relocated to other locations?

-### !callout-info

-## Use the First Result of the Search/Forward Geocoding API

-For this assignment, find the latitude and longitude using [the LocationIQ Search/Forward Geocoding API](https://locationiq.com/docs).
-Always use the first result of the response, if there is a successful response.

-### !end-callout

 An example implementation may look like this: